Sup3Legacy/FerrOS/docs/report/report.md

 When we were first thinking about that language, someone (which asked to remain anonymous) told us :

-> Why don't you want to use C?
-It's obviously perfectly capable of doing whatever you want to achieve.
-Rust's safeness comes with a great amount of limitations; those who give up their liberty to win some safety always get nei#(IA]/l5QBmtl(Fx **Segmentation fault (core dumped).**
+> But why would you want to use Rust instead of the all-mighty C?
+Rust's safeness comes with a great amount of limitations and those who give up their liberty for the sake of winning some temporary safety get neith#(IAç]/l5Q¦Bmçtl¿(Fx **Segmentation fault (core dumped)**

 We were aware that this language, however, has a lot less documentations when it comes to system programing, as it is very young (the first stable version was released only 6 years ago) and only a few such projects have been written using it.